telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/overview.md

 # Spreadsheet Overview

-The [Kendo UI Spreadsheet widget](http://demos.telerik.com/kendo-ui/spreadsheet/index) allows editing and visualization of tabular data with a variety of cell formatting options, styles and themes.
+The [Kendo UI Spreadsheet widget](http://demos.telerik.com/kendo-ui/spreadsheet/index) allows editing and visualization of tabular data with a variety of cell formatting options, styles, and themes.

 Out of the box, the Spreadsheet supports:

-* Multiple sheets
-* Excel like selection and active cell
-* Insert and delete cells, rows and columns
-* Cell editing, validation
-* Frozen panes
-* Merged Cells
-* Resizing of rows and columns
-* Cell formatting, including different fonts and font sizes
+* Selection and activation of cells that are functionally similar to ones in Excel.
-* Selection of cell color and background color
+* Selection of cell and background colors.
-* Bold, italics and underline
+* Validation, insertion, deletion, editing, and merging of cells.
-* Vertical and horizontal cell alignment
+* Vertical and horizontal alignment of cells.
-* Text wrapping
-* Cell borders
-* Several data formatting options: Number; Currency; Accounting; Date; Time; Percentage; Fraction; Scientific; Text; Special; Custom
+* Formatting of cells, including the provision of fonts and font sizes, application of borders, rendering of content in bold, italics and underline styles.
+* Formatting of data, including the provision of the number, currency, accounting, date, time, percentage, fraction, scientific, text, special, and custom options.
-* A broad range of formulas in different categories: Logical, Text, Date, and Time
+* Applying formulas in categories such as logical, text, date, and time.
+* Resizing, insertion, and deletion of rows and columns.
+* Multiple sheets.
+* Frozen panes.
+* Text wrapping.

-Each of these features is exposed as a UI for the end user, as well as is exposed as API calls for you as a developer for further UI customization.
+Each of these features is exposed as a user interface (UI) to the end user and as API calls for further UI customization to the developer.

 > **Important**
 >